fabioacl/Seizure-Prediction---Artifact-Removal-and-Chronological-Training/README.md

 # Seizure Prediction - Artifact Removal and Chronological Training
-Python scripts used to develop the methodology proposed in "Removing artefacts and periodically retraining improve performance of neural network-based seizure prediction models".

 Scripts used to develop the methodology proposed in Removing artefacts and periodically retraining improve performance of neural network-based seizure prediction models

 In the case you use these scripts, cite the following manuscript: